Position

 How much does a Welding Engineer make?

 Welding Engineers play a key role in many industries.
-They design and build structures using welding techniques.
-This job is both challenging and rewarding.
-The average yearly salary for a Welding Engineer is around $95,700.
+They design, develop, and test welding processes.
+This profession offers a solid income.
+On average, a Welding Engineer makes about $97,100 a year.
 This number can vary based on experience and location.
+The more experience a Welding Engineer has, the higher their salary tends to be.

 View Welding Engineer jobs nearby